 Recognized for her versatile and charismatic stage performances, Ms. Vought created and produced a one woman show entitled Madame Monsieur, a delightful, fast-paced cabaret show during which she performs favorites from the operatic and musical theatre genres.
 This novel romp showcases Michelle as Madame Diva performing standards from the female repertoire only to return as Monsieur Divo after intermission in dapper, dashing male attire to perform great works from the male repertoire.
 Since Madame Monsieur has met with rave reviews wherever performed, Vought has created second and third shows entitled Encore: Madame Monsieur! and Madame Monsieur Magnifique.
 She continues to tour all three shows throughout the United States returning every fall to Provincetown, Massachusetts for Women's Week to give Madame Monsieur performances.

-A cancer survivor herself, Dr. Vought is especially proud of her cancer benefit concerts from which she has generated over $10,500 for cancer patients.
+A two time cancer survivor (sarcoma and breast) herself, Dr. Vought is especially proud of her cancer benefit concerts from which she has generated over $10,500 for cancer patients.
 With an undergraduate degree from Gettysburg College(Pennsylvania) and a master's degree from Converse College (South Carolina), she completed her doctorate at the Conservatory of Music at the University of Cincinnati.
 Vought lives in Normal, Illinois where she holds the rank of Full Professor of Voice at Illinois State University.